• Proto-Indo-European Religion

 beliefs about supernatural beings, processes and objects, and emotional

 Efforts have been made to identify the cultures that have been reconstructed based on linguistic analysis with particular archaeological cultures, but this has not been possible in many cases and has not yet led to an identification of the “Indo-European homeland” although for many years that has been an important topic.
 A major cause of this failure has been the political, national and religious agendas which have perverted genuine scholarship.

-Proto-Indo-European religion is based on the scholarly study of older religions and only a few groups of people have tried to celebrate the actual rituals and customs as was done in the past.
-Of course, in India no scholarship or reconstruction is necessary--Indians continue to maintain their ancient religion as they have always done.
+Proto-Indo-European religion is based on the scholarly study of older religions.
+Quite a few groups of people are celebrating the actual rituals and customs as was done in the past and they are generally referred to as reconstructionists.
+Of course, in India no scholarship or reconstruction is necessary--Hindus continue to maintain their ancient religion as they have always done.